-Many leaders associate innovation with experts, technologists and R&D professionals whose job it is to grow the company.
+Many leaders associate innovation with experts, technologists, and R&D professionals whose job it is to grow the company.
 But the truth is that innovation is about people.
-It’s about the game-changing ideas they are able to create by coming together in diverse and inclusive teams.
+It’s about the game-changing ideas they can create by coming together in diverse and inclusive teams.

 2. Diverse teams are better at making decisions

-When it comes to deciding which ideas to test and to put more resources behind, diverse and inclusive teams are far better than homogenous ones.
+When it comes to deciding which ideas to test and put more resources behind, diverse and inclusive teams are far better than homogenous ones.

-Data collected by Cloverpop found that the more diverse the team (by gender, geography and age) the better the decision that team made.
-James Surowiecki’s book The Wisdom of Crowds also supports this idea.
+Data collected by Cloverpop found that the more diverse the team (by gender, geography, and age), the better the team’s decision.
+James Surowiecki’s book “The Wisdom of Crowds” also supports this idea.